-Sometimes making a cake from scratch can be intimidating, but this cake doesn’t have to be.
-It uses oil instead of butter, so you don’t have to wait for you ingredients to come to room temperature.
+Sometimes, making a cake from scratch can be intimidating, but this cake doesn’t have to be.
+It uses oil instead of butter, so you don’t have to wait for your ingredients to come to room temperature.

 It will be very dry, not at all like a normal cake batter.
 Don’t worry, just keep on going.

 Now shred the zucchini.
 You can use a food processor or a box grater.